 Creating a lead generation campaign with downloadable content often requires much more effort than producing a blog post.
 But it doesn’t necessarily have to be that way.

-In this article, we’ll go through the different steps of creating a lead generation campaign plan with downloadable content such as a guide or an ebook that unifies both blog and lead gen strategies.
+In this article, we’ll go through how to employ content marketing to generate leads.
+More specifically, we’ll take you through the different steps of creating a lead generation campaign plan with downloadable content such as a guide or an ebook that unifies both blog and lead generation strategies.

 The idea of a lead generation campaign for downloadable content is based on a quid pro quo exchange: users receive content they are keen to consume that they cannot obtain elsewhere and in exchange, you receive their contact information.

-So aside from impeccable writing and quality design, the topic and angle of the piece must be relevant and catchy.
-It should also offer much more value than what’s already been written before (be it by you or by others) and is freely available on the internet — whether in terms of analysis, data, or insight.
+So aside from impeccable content writing and quality design, the topic and angle of the SEO content must be relevant and catchy.
+It should also offer much more value than what’s already been written before (be it by you or by others) and is freely available on the internet — be it in terms of analysis, data, or insight.

 The focus of the piece must be one that hasn’t already been covered by others.
 This can be done by honing in on a niche area of a wider topic, basing the content on exclusive data, insights, and tips, or any other approach as long as it’s insightful and practical to the user and provides value that can’t be obtained elsewhere.

-The work required in this second step varies according to whether the content is curated and written based on existing content or created from scratch.
+The work required in this second step of your lead generation campaign varies according to whether the content is curated and written based on existing content or created from scratch.

-Realistically speaking, downloadable content like an ebook or a guide usually consist of at least 3,000 words.
+Realistically speaking, downloadable content like an ebook or a guide usually consists of at least 3,000 words.

 If it’s a topic you’ve never tackled before, putting it together will be a time-consuming process (remember that the key to the piece is in its quality).